Chester Cathedral: Restoration

 By the 19th century the fabric of the building had become badly weathered, with Charles Hiatt writing that "the surface rot of the very perishable red sandstone, of which the cathedral was built, was positively unsightly" and that the "whole place previous to restoration struck one as woebegone and neglected; it perpetually seemed to hover on the verge of collapse, and yet was without a trace of the romance of the average ruin".
 Between 1818 and 1820 the architect Thomas Harrison restored the south transept, adding corner turrets.
 This part of the building served until 1881 as the parish church of St Oswald, and it was ecclesiastically separate.
 From 1844 R. C. Hussey carried out a limited restoration including work on the south side of the nave.

-The most extensive restoration was carried out by the Gothic Revival architect, George Gilbert Scott, who between 1868 and 1876 "almost entirely re-cased" the cathedral.
+The most extensive restoration was carried out by the Gothic Revival architect Sir Gilbert Scott, who between 1868 and 1876 "almost entirely re-cased" the cathedral.
 The current building is acknowledged to be mainly the product of this Victorian restoration commissioned by the Dean, John Saul Howson.
 In addition to extensive additions and alterations to the body of the church, Scott remodelled the tower, adding turrets and crenellations.
 Scott chose sandstone from the quarries at Runcorn for his restoration work.
 In addition to the restoration of the fabric of the building, Scott designed internal fittings such as the choir screen to replace those destroyed during the Civil War; the roof had also been melted down to make musket balls.
 He built the fan vault of the south porch, renewed the wooden vault of the choir and added a great many decorative features to the interior.

 Scott's restorations were not without their critics and caused much debate in architectural circles.
-Scott claimed to have archaeological evidence for his work, but the Liverpool architect, Samuel Huggins argued in an 1868 address to the Liverpool Architectural Society, that the alterations were less like restoration and more like rebuilding.
+Scott claimed to have archaeological evidence for his work, but the Liverpool architect, Samuel Huggins, argued in an 1868 address to the Liverpool Architectural Society that the alterations were less like restoration and more like rebuilding.
 One of the larger changes was to shorten the south aisle and restyle it as an apse.
 The changes also proposed the addition of a spire above the existing tower, but this proposal was later rejected.
 Samuel's further paper of 1871 entitled On so-called restorations of our cathedral and abbey churches compelled the Dean to attempt to answer the criticism.
 The debate contributed to the establishment of the Society for the Protection of Ancient Buildings.

 Later in the century, from 1882, Arthur Blomfield and his son Charles made further additions and modifications, including restoring and reinstating the Shrine of St Werburgh.
 More work was carried out in the 20th century by Giles Gilbert Scott between 1891 and 1913, and by F. H. Crossley in 1939.